unicodeveloper/laravel-yearly/README.md

 ```

-For those that love Facades immensely, I have provide the cake for you :smile: :
+For those that love Facades immensely, I have provide the cake for you :smile: like so:

-Use it in your views, preferably in your footer section like this:

 ``` php